divaprotocol/oracles/README.md

 }
 ```

+The `_collateralToken` address can be obtained via via [`getPoolParameters`](#diva-smart-contract) function or via the [subgraph](#diva-subgraph).

 ### Claim fees
-The settlement fee is paid in collateral token and can be claimed by the entitled data provider via the following function:
+The settlement fee is paid in collateral token and can be claimed by the entitled data provider by calling the following function:
 ```
 claimFees(address _collateralToken)
 ```
 where `_collateralToken` is the address of the collateral token in which the fee is denominated.
 The collateral token address can be obtained via the [`getPoolParameters`](#diva-smart-contract) function or the [DIVA subgraph](#diva-subgraph).
+Note that partial claims are not possible.

 ABI:
 ```json